-No matter the industry, every brand operating today is squarely aimed at building brand loyalty and customer advocacy.
+No matter the industry, every brand operating today is squarely aimed at building brand loyalty and brand advocacy.

 Before any brand can make consumers fall in love, brands must focus efforts inward toward their first stakeholder – the internal audience.
 Who better than the people who represent the brand to sing its praises to consumers?
 One of the most popular brands to embrace this ethos is Disney, where the belief that “your best brand advocate is your employee” is lived daily by Disney’s staff.

 Brand is at the heart of any thriving business; it’s what consumers connect to and what creates lasting loyalty.
 Gone are the days of a great product alone creating customer loyalty.
 Consumers may love your products, but do they love your brand?
 In today’s crowded marketplace, what happens inside an organization creates a meaningful experience for their customers on the outside.
 A company’s employees are their best brand advocates because employees know the most about the brand – what it stands for, what it delivers to consumers, and where it’s headed – and have direct contact with customers.
 There is no promotion, offer, price or campaign that can influence brand as heavily as employees.

 This type of brand advocacy sits at the intersection of communication, management and human resources.
 Generally referred to as “culture,” initiatives that harness the power of the internal advocate has become a central focus for the best brands operating today.
 In fact, a 2014 survey conducted by Deliotte’s Human Capital Trends Index found that “learning and development” was a top-five focus for the year, and total spending on employee training is at $150B in the U.S. with tech firms leading the way, spending an average $1,847 each year per employee on efforts to retain and engage internally.